 Walakira died during the civil war after being injured when his home was bombed - an attack which also killed three family members.

-Bobi Wine's family later moved to Kampala, his mother Margaret Nalunkuuma, a nurse, was the main breadwinner and bought land in the Kamwokya slum where the musician lived and built his now world-famous recording studio.
+Bobi Wine spent much of his childhood in Kampala, his mother Margaret Nalunkuuma, a nurse, was the main breadwinner and bought land in the Kamwokya slum where the musician lived and built his now world-famous recording studio.

-Some of his primary and secondary schools were often within walking distance from Kamwokya.
+Some of his primary and secondary schools were within walking distance from Kamwokya.

 As a teenager he discovered a passion for the arts, but when he first attended the prestigious Makerere University he started out studying for a social sciences degree.
 After one semester he switched courses and took on music, dance and drama, earning a diploma from the university in 2003.